danielabar/meblog/src/markdown/about-those-docs.md

 ---
 title: "About Those Docs"
-featuredImage: "../images/documentation-keyboard-button.jpeg"
+featuredImage: "../images/documentation-david-bruno-silva-Z19vToWBDIc-unsplash.jpg"
-description: "What to include for useful engineering documentation."
+description: "What to include and how to write useful engineering documentation."
 date: "2022-04-01"
 category: "productivity"
 related: